 2: Cancer Stem Cells (0.2 to 1%)

-Cancer stem cells are “the mother” of cancer cells which is why killing them is most important to eliminate the root source in order to prevent reoccurrence.
+Cancer stem cells are “the mother” of cancer cells which is why killing them is essential to eliminate the root source to prevent reoccurrence.

 Chemotherapy kills cancer cells and which destroys tumors but the relapse depends on the much smaller, yet often more powerful minority of cancer stem cells (0.2 to 1%).